CamaroTheBOSS/Collaborative-Text-Editor/README.md

 # Collaborative Text Editor
-Server-client archituctere console text editor.
+Server-client architecture console text editor.
 Built on purpose for learning socket-based network programming.
 Currently under development

 ## Main goal
 Main goal of this project is to provide text editor for writing shared documents in real time for Windows without using third-party libraries except winsock api.
 Most important features